15 Things People Who Always Have Clean Cars Have in Common

 They spot-clean their car’s exterior

 You probably suspected cleaning wipes for your car’s interior would make this list, but did you know that bird-poop-specific wipes exist for your car’s exterior, too?
 They’re perfect to use in between washes and detailing appointments, and they effectively remove even baked-on bird poo.
 They can also go to town on sticky residue on the inside of your car.
-If your parking spot is under a tree, Drop Wipes need to go on your Amazon Wish List ASAP.

 They get into a car’s nooks and crannies